 Braided Infrastructure Program (BIP)

-The Braided Infrastructure Program will fund projects that implement a broad range of infrastructure projects that conserve, repair or develop B.C.
+The Braided Infrastructure Program funds projects that implement a broad range of projects to conserve, repair or develop B.C.
 First Nations’ cultural infrastructure.

 Eligibility

-Please visit each program page and review the application guidelines for more information about eligibility.
+Please visit each program page by clicking on each program name above and review the application guidelines for more information about eligibility.

 How to Apply